State Amplification Subject To Masking Constraints: Gaussian Scenario

-\begin{theorem} The un-coded scheme, which forwards $S(i)$ at each time step together with some i.i.d.
-Gaussian noise as given in \eqref{eqn:uncoded}, achieves the set of $\left( R_a, R_l\right)$ pairs denoted by the region $\Rc^{\textrm{un-coded}}$, where
+\begin{theorem} The uncoded scheme, which forwards $S_i$ at each time step together with some i.i.d.
+Gaussian noise as given in \eqref{eqn:uncoded}, achieves the set of $\left( R_a, R_l\right)$ pairs denoted by the region $\Rc^{\textrm{uncoded}}$, where

 with

 \end{theorem} The expressions above are obtained by evaluating $R_a=I(S;Y)$ and $R_l=I(S;Z)$ on account of uncoded transmission in (\ref{eqn:uncoded}).